 Is the Zuvi Worth the Money?

 The Zuvi is known as the Tesla of Hairdryers and it comes with a hefty price tag.
 Whether the dryer is worth the money is a valid question.
 The Zuvi claims to emit infrared light, which penetrates the hair shaft and dries hair from the outside in.
 This results in less heat damage and healthier, shinier hair.
-Additionally, the dryer operates at a lower temperature than traditional hair dryers, which means less energy consumption and less damage to your locks.
-The lower temperature gives my hair a smooth finish.
-So, if you’re looking for a hair dryer that’s both efficient and gentle on your hair, the Zuvi might just be worth the investment.
+Additionally, the dryer operates at a lower temperature than traditional hair dryers, and cooler air means less energy consumption and less damage to your locks.
+The cooler temperature protects the internal cortex and smoothes the surface of your hair which gives my hair a smooth finish.
+Surprisingly, the Zuvi has a fast drying speed, which helps me get out the door quicker, and gives me smooth hair, and stronger hair.
+So, if you’re looking for a hair dryer that’s both efficient and gentle on your hair, the Zuvi hair dryer might just be worth the investment.
 For more information about Zuvi and hair care for middle-aged women click here.

 The zuvi comes with three attachments that correspond with the heat settings so you get a salon-style blow dry every time.
 The dryer comes with a diffuser attachment for curly hair, a gentle attachment that corresponds with care mode which is for people with sensitive scalps, and a styling concentrator which you use with style mode a lower heat perfect for styling with a round brush.
 Magnetic attachments clip to the dryer making them easy to use.
 If you’d like to purchase a Zuvi Halo, I have a 10% Discount code: Nina10